quipucords/yupana/README.md

 We use a stable branch to release our code to production.
 You can complete the release process using the following steps:

 1. Submit a pull request (PR) with the changes that you want to merge from `master` into the `stable` branch.
 In the PR description, create a draft of the release notes.
 Once a smoke test has passed and the release notes and changes have been approved, merge the PR.
+Be sure not to squash commits in order to preserve the history (this may require changing the settings of the repo to allow merge commits).

 2. Create a release based off of the `stable` branch.
 Copy the release notes from your PR description and also record the commit number at the top of the release notes.